sdurz/sdurz-me/_posts/2021-03-23-multiple-git-accounts.md

 User git
 ```

-SSH will look for a _Host_ entry matching the *gh* shortcut and determine the correct user and hostname.
+SSH will look for a _Host_ entry matching the *gh* name and determine the correct user and hostname, user _git_ and hostname _github.com_.
 So you could issue the former command as:
 ```bash
 $ git co gh:/auser/repo.git
 ```